Kampong Sungai Teraban: Geography

-It is believed that the village was founded by a Melanau who migrated from the present-day Sarawak.
-The original inhabitants were the Belait people and they were mostly fisherman.

 Economy

 Since the village is a fishing village that has been inherited from the past until now and continues to grow into a fishing village until now, the main result of the village is of course fishing and the products they introduce are also based on marine resources such as fish snacks that are developed by the Women's Bureau through the project Satu Kampung Satu Produk (1K1P) in addition to working on dodol.

+The Malays, who originate from Melanau, Sarawak and have long held Bruneian citizenship, are the predominant ethnic group in the hamlet, followed by the Chinese and a small number of foreign nationalities, including Indonesians, Thais, Bangladeshis, and Indians.
+The majority of the people are Muslims.
+Some fishermen also work for the government, Brunei Shell Petroleum (BSP), and other for-profit organizations in addition to being fishers.

 Demography

 The majority of the villagers are Muslim and the Malays who come from Melanau, Sarawak and have long been citizens of Brunei live in the village the most, followed by the Chinese and a small number of foreign nationalities such as Indonesia, Thailand, Bangladesh and India.
-In addition to working as fishermen, some also serve the government, Brunei Shell Petroleum (BSP) and other private companies.
+In addition to working as fishermen, some also serve the government, BSP and other private companies.